How to Short Volatility: A Strategy Poised for a Comeback

 $1,000 in profits, minus brokerage fees and interest

 With no out-of-pocket money, this is a simple and straightforward way to short volatility… if the markets remain calm and composed.

 Let’s say the markets decide that the Fed isn’t doing enough to stimulate the economy.
 Volatility starts to go up.
 Typically, volatility puts downward pressure on stocks.
 But the VXX is different.
 As the markets grow increasingly erratic, the value of the VXX climbs upward.
-And if you short sell the VXX at $20 a share, but it climbs to $40 a share, I’ve got bad news for you.
+And if you short sell the VXX at $25 a share, but it climbs to $50 a share, we’ve got bad news for you.
 You’re now in the hole for twice your initial investment.
 So making a play to short volatility is far from a sure thing.

 There Is Another “Option”